wazeerzulfikar/mri-deface-detector/README.md

 ![slice](assets/undefaced_slice.jpg)

-Note : The existing model uses mean preprocessing.
+Note : The existing model uses `mean` preprocessing.
+The reasoning behind this is that the mean blurs out the intricate details of the neural parts, thus allowing the model to give emphasis to the actual shape of the structure, which is essential for deface detection.

-For faster experimentation, the mri data is first cached as npz files.
+For faster experimentation, the mri data is first stored as numpy(npz) files.

 To do this run :

 ```
 python load_dataset.py --load_path path/to/dataset1 path/to/dataset2 .. \
-		       --save_path path/to/save/cache \
+		       --save_path path/to/save/npz/files \
 		       --preprocess [Optional] mean/slice
 ```

-It is possible to keep appending more data as acquired to the cache by just running `load_dataset` using the same `save_path` again.
+As this step takes substantial time due to big sizes of MRI scans, the script allows you keep appending more data as acquired to the numpy storage by just running `load_dataset` using the same `save_path` repeatedly.

 #### Train the Model